Terrorism in Australia: Federation Square attack plot

 On 27 November 2017 an Australian man of Somali parentage was arrested for plotting a mass shooting.
 Twenty-year-old Ali Khalif Shire Ali from Werribee, Victoria was charged the next day in Melbourne Magistrates' Court with: preparing to commit a terrorist attack, and gathering documents to facilitate a terrorist act.
 Police believed that Ali planned to "shoot and kill as many people as he could" in Federation Square, Melbourne on New Year's Eve.

 In May 2019 Ali pled guilty to preparing a terrorist attack.
 On 21 May 2020 he was sentenced to ten years' jail, with a seven-and-a-half-year non-parole period.
 In December 2020 his sentence was increased to sixteen years, with a non-parole period of twelve years.
 Ali's brother was 30-year-old Hassan Khalif Shire Ali, who committed a stabbing attack in Melbourne in November 2018.
 Hassan killed one person, and was then shot and killed by police.

 Peter Dutton assassination plot

-In August 2024 a 16-year-old was arrested by Australian Federal and Queensland Police for plotting to assassinate of leader of the opposition Peter Dutton with a drone and homemade explosives at his private residence, north of Brisbane.
+In August 2024 a 16-year-old was arrested by Australian Federal and Queensland Police for plotting the assassination of leader of the opposition Peter Dutton with a drone and homemade explosives at his private residence, north of Brisbane.
 The attack was allegedly planned over two months, from 21 May to 15 July 2024, in which the 16-year-old researched different bomb-making instructions, purchased explosives ingredients, tested thermal chemical reactions, and tested multiple homemade explosives.